 All annual subscriptions shall be due on the first day of January for the year beginning.
-The subscription of any member shall be due on his election and shall be that appropriate to his class at the date of the election.
+The subscription of any member shall be due on their election and shall be that appropriate to their class at the date of the election.
 Any member elected on or after the first day of July and before the thirtieth day of September in any year shall be liable for six months subscription to cover the unexpired portion of the year of election.
 The subscription of any member elected on or after the first day of October in any year shall cover both the unexpired part of the year of election and the following year.
-Any member transferred to another class of membership shall pay the full subscription for the current year of the class to which he is transferred, and the subscription he has already paid for the year shall be taken as part payment thereof.
-If transference shall take effect on or after the first day of July and before the thirtieth day of September of any year the member transferred shall pay half the difference between the subscription for the class he leaves and that for the class to which he has been transferred.
-If transference shall take effect on or after the first day of October of any year, the member transferred shall pay the full subscription for the class to which he has been transferred but this subscription shall cover both the unexpired part of the year of transfer and the year following.
+Any member transferred to another class of membership shall pay the full subscription for the current year of the class to which they are transferred, and the subscription they have already paid for the year shall be taken as part payment thereof.
+If transference shall take effect on or after the first day of July and before the thirtieth day of September of any year the member transferred shall pay half the difference between the subscription for the class they leave and that for the class to which they have been transferred.
+If transference shall take effect on or after the first day of October of any year, the member transferred shall pay the full subscription for the class to which they have been transferred but this subscription shall cover both the unexpired part of the year of transfer and the year following.

-Any member who fails to pay his subscription, without good cause, within six months of the renewal date shall cease to be a member.
+Any member who fails to pay their subscription, without good cause, within six months of the renewal date shall cease to be a member.

 The overall conduct and the policy of the Society is vested in a Council.

 (A) Composition of Council